 The validation exercise identified fourteen corrective actions and sixteen strategic recommendations to address gaps related to licensing, contract disclosure, beneficial ownership, and the governance of state-owned enterprises.

-The next Validation will commence in January 2026 in accordance with the EITI validation schedule.
+The next validation will commence in January 2026 in accordance with the EITI validation schedule.

 Objective of the report